qteatime/crochet-docs/cookbook/brief-syntax/declaration/type.rst

 with a handful of pre-defined commands::

     abstract some-name;
-    singleton first-value is some-name;
+    singleton some-name--first-value is some-name;
-    singleton second-value is some-name;
+    singleton some-name--second-value is some-name;
-    singleton third-value is some-name;
+    singleton some-name--third-value is some-name;

 Enumeration types do not support inheriting from another type.